The Bankrate promise

 Can I still take out a home equity loan after I have refinanced my home?

 It is still possible to take a home equity loan after refinancing, but in order to qualify for the loan, you will need to have a certain amount of equity built up in your home.
-Lender approval is based on the percentage of equity you have in the home and typically the requirement is 15 to 20 percent equity.
+Lender approval is based on the percentage of equity you have in the home and typically the requirement is 15 to 20 percent.

 If refinancing your home diminishes the amount of equity you have available below this amount, you may have to wait to take out a home equity loan until you pay the balance of your mortgage down further.
+Most home equity loan borrowers are at least one-third of the way through their mortgage terms, and have a substantial ownership stake built up.

 Bottom line on home equity and refinancing